 Ron King founded RMK Films in 2018 to serve as a home for independent cinema.
 He endeavors to provide a supportive environment where artists both in front of and behind the camera can do their best work.
 His short film Visitor entered the film festival circuit in 2020.
-A feature version of Visitor is now in development with screenwriter Alexander Cook.
-Ron’s short comedy Rose is a Rose is a Rose, which won the Silver Eddy – Professional Short at the Cedar Rapids Independent Film Festival, will begin distribution in 2020.
+A feature version of Visitor is now in development.
+Ron’s short comedy Rose is a Rose is a Rose, won the Silver Eddy – Professional Short at the Cedar Rapids Independent Film Festival.
 Ron is developing Ludd Life, a comedy series for streaming with Rose collaborator Daniel Hagen.
 Ron is also collaborating with writer/director Jessica Janos on Fallout, a feature length drama that includes footage from a 16 mm black and white short Ron created with Stephen Plumlee in 1984 in New York City.
-Ron is also collaborating with author Marc Wortman to develop a multi-part limited television series (narrative) of The Millionaires’ Unit, based on Marc’s book by the same name.
+Ron is also collaborating with author Marc Wortman on a multi-part limited television series (narrative), The Top Hats, based on Marc’s book, The Millionaires’ Unit.

 Since the early 1970’s Ron has performed on stages in New York, Los Angeles, San Francisco, Seattle, London, Paris, and throughout the Netherlands.
 He has made many appearances in commercials, film & TV where his biggest claim to fame may be the portrayal of the first human to have contact with a Klingon on the TV premiere of Star Trek: Enterprise.